Michael Salisbury

-Michael Salisbury (born 1985) is an English professional football referee and former teacher who belongs to the Select Group of Referees in England and officiates in the Premier League.
+Michael Salisbury (born 1985) is an English professional football referee and former teacher who belongs to the Select Group of Referees in England and officiates in the Premier League and EFL Championship.

 Early and personal life

 Salisbury was born in Penwortham in 1985.
-His father, Graham, is a former referee who retired at the end of the at the end of the 2020–21 season, after a 21-year career as an EFL referee.
+His father, Graham, is a former referee who retired at the end of the 2020–21 season, after a 21-year career as an EFL referee.